minute-tech/fire-react-base/README.md

-# Ez Firebase React Boiler
+# Fire React Base

-Ez Firebase React Boiler is a template for creating web apps with Firebase and React.js.
+Fire React Base is a template for creating web apps with Firebase and React.js.

 ## Featured NPM libraries:
 * react